 Through photography, Kate is interested in exploring unseen yet felt phenomena relating to healing and connectedness within community contexts.
-Through long-term field-research and participatory engagement, she aims to translate and transfer found energy within these groups into photographically aligned forms and concepts.
+Through long-term field-research, she aims to translate and transfer found energy within these groups into photographically aligned forms and concepts.

 ‘Kate Robertson’s practice evokes alchemic sensibilities through the transformation of material and physical states.
 Her sensitivities to material are felt through processes and explorations of analogue and digital photographic concepts and processes.
 Incorporating traditional and alternative developing methods, she employs studio, darkroom and on-location practices alongside lens and lens-less capturing methods.
 Lumen printing and photograms are digitised, metamorphosing multiple photographic techniques, articulating a fluid and idiosyncratic language.
 These processes highlight the sensory modes through which a certain healing may be felt.